eecavanna/bertron/ess-dive/README.md

-Notebook to pull geospatial coordiates across all ESS-DIVE data packages.
+# Geospatial coordinates across all ESS-DIVE data packages.

+Includes
+- CSV with lat/long information
+- notebooks to query ESS-DIVE API to generate CSV and plot data.